sitbon/wireguard-mesh/readme.md

 which spans across two LANs and multiple (Linode) cloud nodes.

-I wanted to minimize configuration requirements to the bare minimum, so the only thing needed to get a mesh going with this tool is a `mesh.yaml` file defining the network, nodes, and SSH connection parameters.
+I wanted to minimize configuration requirements to the bare minimum, so the only thing needed to get a mesh going with this tool is a `mesh.yaml` file defining a minimal set of parameters for each node.

 Otherwise, users are only expected to pre-configure SSH connectivity and any necessary NAT UDP ports mappings for Wireguard.

 ## Features
-- Fully-connected topology or reachability-based peering.
+- Fully-connected topology or user-defined peering.
 - SSH-based peer configuration.
   - Automatic public, private and pre-shared key generation.
   - The configuring node only needs remote root/sudo access, and does not store private keys or any additional state.
 - Peerwise `gretap`/`ip6gretap` L2 links over Wireguard.
-- `iproute2`-based bridging with STP enabled.
+- `iproute2`-based bridging with STP enabled and configurable priorities.

 ### Non-Features
 What this doesn't do:
 - Dynamically add/remove nodes or rotate keys without bringing down the mesh.
 - Configure IP forwarding, Internet routing, or DNS.
 - Support clients, gateways/egress/ingress, or anything other than a fully- or mostly-connected mesh of servers.

+### TODO

+- [ ] Add `--dry-run` flag to preview changes.
+- [ ] Add more accessibility to Wireguard config options.
+- [ ] Support some method of manual insecure interface bridging, e.g. for VPCs/VLANs.

 ## How It Works